Good: Sharper looking than original Auris. Good quality feel to the interior. Available with HSD hybrid system. Well

 Bad: More expensive new than a Range Rover and nowhere near as good.
 Doesn't feel very upmarket considering the price.
 Wallowy on the road.
 Generic looks inside and out.

 Good: Low CO2 emissions and zero car tax.
 Spacious cabin makes it a realistic family car.
-Plug-In version available.
+Plug-In version escaped London Congestion Charge.

 Bad: Not so efficient for long distances at motorway speeds where some diesel cars still beat it.
-Can feel strained when accelerating hard, especially uphill, so you don't.
+Feels strained when accelerating hard, especially uphill, so you don't.